|

 think differently.
 Most importantly, their abject failure in realizing

-equality through public largesse was rooted not only in the defect of their
+equality through public largesse was rooted not only in the defect of

 design, but in the fact that helping was ultimately not their goal, achieving